 In this study of teaching, learning, and the teaching-learning process we will examine the development of cognitive functions, language and personality, gender and cultural differences, and research on teaching, tests, measurement and evaluation.
-Concepts to be covered in the course include learning theories, developmental theories, motivation, measurement and assessment, including the concept of intelligence, guidance and discipline, role of the teacher, teaching and learning and how they interrelate, teaching and learning styles, issues of gender, special needs, and diversity.
+Concepts to be covered in the course include learning theories, developmental theories, motivation, measurement and assessment, including the concept of intelligence, guidance and discipline, role of the teacher, teaching and learning and how they interrelate, teaching and learning styles (and how we know there is no evidence to support the idea of learning styles), issues of gender, special needs, and diversity.
 This class is expected to be beneficial to students in psychology, education, and other professions involving teaching and learning.